roothide/Developer/README.md

 if you need to use the file apis to access jailbreak files in source code,

-(or in a shell script, or store the file path in config files), please see:
+(or in shell scripts, or store the file path in config files), please see:

 - [the difference between rootide and rootless](roothide.md).